-The Department of Health & Human Services is responsible for implementing the Non-Emergency Patient Transport Act 2003 and Non-Emergency Patient Transport Regulations 2016.
+The Department of Health is responsible for implementing the Non-Emergency Patient Transport Act 2003 and Non-Emergency Patient Transport Regulations 2016.

 Review of the NEPT Act and licencing and regulation of first aid providers

 Prior to the last State election, the Victorian Government made an election commitment to review the Non-Emergency Patient Transport Act 2003 (the Act).
-The review is now underway.
 The government's commitment was to strengthen compliance with, and enforcement of, the non-emergency patient transport (NEPT) legislation and ensure the highest quality of care for patients.

 Specific commitments that were made by the government are to: